 When you experience a traffic accident, you can feel a combination of adrenaline, panic, and stress.
 In the chaos of the incident, you may not be sure what course of action to take in the aftermath.

 You might wonder if moving your car will affect others’ safety or your potential insurance claim.
-The Law Office of Richard Klein, a personal injury law firm in Baltimore, MD, describes what you should do with your vehicle in the event of an accident.
+Attorney Big Al and the Law Office of Richard Klein, a personal injury law firm in Baltimore, MD, describes what you should do with your vehicle in the event of an accident.

 Evaluate Safety at the Scene